Backlash (2017): Storylines

-On the April 11 episode of SmackDown, SmackDown Tag Team Champions The Usos (Jey and Jimmy Uso) retained their titles against American Alpha (Chad Gable and Jason Jordan).
+On the April 11 episode of SmackDown, The Usos (Jey Uso and Jimmy Uso) retained the SmackDown Tag Team Championship against American Alpha (Chad Gable and Jason Jordan).
 After the match, The Shining Stars (Primo and Epico Colón) appeared, revealing they had been moved over from Raw and renamed to The Colóns.
 They attacked American Alpha, and defeated them the following week.
-On the April 25 episode of SmackDown, Breezango (Fandango and Tyler Breeze) won a Beat the Clock challenge to become number one contenders: American Alpha defeated The Colóns, but Breezango defeated The Ascension (Konnor and Viktor) in a shorter time, thus earning a title opportunity at Backlash.
-On the May 9 episode, after Breezango again defeated The Ascension, The Usos came out and claimed that they would still be champions after Backlash.
-The following week, The Usos again came out and addressed Breezango after their win over The Colóns.
+On the April 25 episode of SmackDown, Breezango (Fandango and Tyler Breeze) won a Beat the Clock Challenge to become number one contenders: American Alpha defeated The Colóns, but Breezango defeated The Ascension (Konnor and Viktor) in a shorter time, thus earning a title opportunity at Backlash.

 On the April 4 episode of SmackDown, NXT's Shinsuke Nakamura made his main roster debut by interrupting The Miz and Maryse, who were both transferred to Raw the following week.
 On the next SmackDown, Nakamura interrupted Dolph Ziggler's in-ring promo.
 Ziggler attempted a superkick on Nakamura, but Nakamura countered and Ziggler retreated.
 On the April 25 episode, Ziggler interrupted Nakamura's in-ring interview by Renee Young.
 After the two traded barbs, Ziggler attacked Nakamura, who retaliated with an Inverted Exploder Suplex on Ziggler, who retreated.
 It was then announced that Nakamura would have his SmackDown in-ring debut at Backlash against an unknown opponent.
 On the May 2 episode of SmackDown, Ziggler criticized Commissioner Shane McMahon and General Manager Daniel Bryan for hyping Nakamura for Backlash, even though he had not had a match on an episode of SmackDown yet.
 The following week, Ziggler cut a promo touting his accomplishments before calling out Nakamura.
 Nakamura called for a referee, but before the match could begin, Ziggler backed out and said he would face Nakamura at Backlash and then attacked Nakamura, but Nakamura overpowered Ziggler.
-On the final SmackDown before Backlash, Ziggler dismissed Nakamura as a real competitor since he had not done anything on the main roster yet.